joshua-deans/Walking-Group/README.md

 This project interacts with a server made by SFU for this project.
 The project is written in native Java, and interacts with the server using a Retrofit REST interface.

-Features:
-* User authentication
+Technical Details:
 * Interaction with Google Maps and Google Place Picker APIs
+* Automatic GPS uploading (background service)

+User Features:
+* Authenticate as user
-* Monitor other users
+* Monitor location of other users
 * Join or create a walking group
-* Messaging between groups and parents
+* Send messages between groups and parents
-* Emergency messaging
-* Automatic GPS uploading (background service)
+* Send emergency messages
-* Purchasable user titles and app themes
+* Purchase user titles and app themes
-* Leaderboard
+* View leaderboard

 Screenshots:
 ---